 Son and salsa music reign on this patio.
 Stopping in for a drink to relax and hear traditional Cuban music is a popular thing to do in Cienfuegos for locals and travelers alike!
 This spot is particularly lively on Friday evenings.
 This is the thing to do in Cienfuegos.

 Take an early morning tour of Laguna Guanaroca to see the flock of flamingoes that often lingers here.
 Your guide will also help you identify anything you see like snowy egrets and anhingas.
-The tour costs 10 CUC and is partly on land and partly by rowboat.
+The tour costs 1000 CUP and is partly on land and partly by rowboat.
 It takes about two hours and the site opens at 8 am.
 Get there as close to eight as possible and then consider continuing on to Rancho Luna as you're part of the way there already.

 This beach resort town is just a few kilometers south of Cienfuegos.
 Hop over for a day trip from Cienfuegos or even a night or two on the beautiful Rancho Luna beach for an experience much quieter than those that you’ll find in Varadero.
 Snorkeling the coral reef that protects the beach is a highlight of a visit here.
 When looking for things to do in Cienfuegos, think of Paris.

 You’re in the Paris of Cuba so it should come as no shock that it’s one of the best foodie cities in Cuba.
 The best of the best is in the Punta Gorda area of Cienfuegos.
 At the end of the Malecon, walk towards the water to reach Club Cienfuegos, a perfect spot for a sunset drink.
 For great seafood with a view of the bay and a nice glass of wine, Finca del Mar is the place to go.
-Meanwhile, Restaurante Villa Lagarto is known for excellent service, spectacular roast pork, and their lobster dishes.
+Meanwhile, Restaurante Villa Lagarto is known for excellent service, and spectacular roast pork, and lobster dishes.